This tutorial is designed to familiarize you with Knowledge Base.

-Before we add more articles, let’s test our knowledge base and see how our NLU will return results.
+Let’s test our knowledge base and see how the NLU will return results.

-In the search view, type something close to your article’s title or intent qualifiers.
-In the example we gave above, we'll type something like “my username isn’t working”.
+In the search view, type something close to your article’s title or intent qualifiers, e.g., “my login doesn't work."

 Even though this utterance was not exactly the same as what was added, it still matched the article with a VERY GOOD confidence.

 Try a different user input, like, “my password is not letting me into my account”.

 This is different enough that the NLU engine will return as FAIR PLUS.
 Generally, in a Knowledge Base integration in a bot, we set the threshold to GOOD, so, in this new example, the article wouldn't be shown to a user.
 However, we can easily “train” the article to respond to this input by clicking the thumbs-up icon that's beneath the result.

 This adds the utterance to a set of “positive learnings” that are used in the matching.